-In 2011 the Board of Directors approved the adoption of a Patronage Program that allows the Association to distribute available net earnings to its members.
+The Association has a patronage program that allows it to distribute available net earnings to its members.
 At each year end, the Board of Directors evaluates whether to retain the Association's net income to strengthen its capital position or to distribute a portion of the patronage-sourced net income to its members by declaring a cash patronage distribution.
-For 2019, the Association allocated 56 percent of its patronage sourced net income to its patrons.
+For 2020, the Association allocated 56 percent of its patronage sourced net income to its patrons.
 In accordance with Subchapter T of the Internal Revenue Code, the portion of patronage-sourced net income not distributed in cash may also be allocated to members in the form of nonqualified written notices of allocation.
 The Board of Directors considers these nonqualified allocations as retained earnings to be permanently invested in the Association.
 As such, there is no current plan to revolve or redeem these amounts.
 No express or implied right to have such capital retired or revolved at any time is granted.